Hrithik Roshan Reveals How He Has Grown And Evolved In His Life

 Hrithik Roshan recently visited the city of Udaipur for an event.
 Amidst much fanfare, the actor was asked about who he reveres as his role model in life and his answer gives away the most significant perspective which we all must take note of.

 His answer tells us all about how we see growth and evolution synonymous with Hrithik in a two-decade-long career.
 "My role model is myself 20 years from now.
 I try and imagine the kind of person I want to be, the kind of values I want to have, the kind of character I want to build as a human being, the things I want to achieve in life.
 So to be able to achieve those things, what kind of a person do I need to be right now, that becomes my process," shares Hrithik Roshan.
-He is giving us the vision to be able to see one's evolution with years and aim at achieving it.
+He is giving us the vision to be able to see one's evolution and aim at achieving it.

 His answer would make one wonder- why?
 Why is it so significant and why we need to take note of it?
 What he said stands true to how we have seen Hrithik make sure that he imbibes change, constantly improve and bring the best to the audience.
 His words highlight the narrative of how only you, yourself can help in personal growth and achieve in life.